mitsuhiko/lucumr/2013/8/18/beautiful-native-libraries.rst

 whole project and that will obviously also affect the structs in your header file.
 The fewer structs the better :-)

+Something that should go without saying: do not make macros part of your API.
+A macro is not a symbol and users of languages not based on C will hate you for having macros there.

 Exporting a C API
 -----------------